jonimoreira/specs/2_5_0/docs/source/ontology.rst

 ---------------------
 Is Symbol Substitute For

-Relates a Pluggable Concept Symbol to a Core Concept Symbol that it subtitutes for.
+Relates a Pluggable Concept Symbol to a Core Concept Symbol that it substitutes for.

 -----------------
 isMLHIM2Component